After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Next, go up the stairs to where a fan is blowing wind through an archway.
 Let the wind push you straight across to the other side, making sure to press B to fall onto the platform before the wind pushes you too far.

 Next, if you want the treasure chest that you can see on the right, you can glide toward it, but be careful, because it is a bit difficult to reach it.
-You might have better luck if you make a running start.
+You might have better luck if you make a running start, or go up to Bosh Kala and glide from there.
 The chest contains a Soldier's Claymore.

 From there, glide down to the nearby ledge, then go go up the stairs and let the wind push you back to the platform you landed on earlier.
 From there, you can just walk up the stairs to check on Bosh Kala and get the Shrine Orb.